2007 Kawasaki KX250F

 From the Cockpit

-– Renthal aluminum handlebar is strong and reduces overall weight
+– Renthal aluminum handlebar is ultra-strong and reduces overall weight

 – Short-length grips feature a special pattern to reduce vibration transmitted from the bars to the rider

-– New bodywork and new seat have aggressive style
+– New graphics and seat cover have aggressive style that emulates Kawasaki’s race bikes

 – Different inertia magneto rotors